 How is a GLE designed and implemented?

-DePaul University's Division of Faculty Instructional Technology Services (FITS) will assist faculty with the design and development of the shared experience as well as its implementation.
+DePaul University's Division of Faculty Instructional Technology Services (FITS) will assist faculty with the design, development, and implementation of the shared experience.
 One instructional designer will be assigned to each pair of faculty.
-The instructional designer will facilitate an initial meeting with the two faculty members in order to identify the scope, type and duration of the shared interaction and to suggest the best teaching strategies and technologies to support the objectives of the interaction.
+The instructional designer will facilitate an initial meeting with the two faculty members in order to identify the scope, type, and duration of the shared interaction and to suggest the best teaching strategies and technologies to support the objectives of the interaction.